-For the following procedures refer to Figure 6-6.
+Refer to Figure 6-6 for the following procedure.

 - 1. Press (to extinguish) the START switch. - 2.
-Open and latch the top rear cover. - Manually disengage the detent pawl.
+Open and latch the top rear cover.

+- 3. Manually disengage the detent pawl.
 Use a feeler gage to measure the gap between the tip of the pawl and the adjacent tops of the detent gear teeth.
 The gap should be 0.004 (+0.002, -0.001) inch. - 4.
 With the pawl disengaged, use a feeler gage to measure the gap between the detent pawl armature and the pole faces of the detent magnet.
-The gap should be 0.006 ± 0.001 inch. - 5.
-If the requirements of step 3 and 4 are met, go to step 8.
+The gap should be $0.006 \pm 0.001$ inch. - 5.
+If the requirements of steps 3 and 4 are met, go to step 8.

-The gaps checked in step 3 and 4 are independent of each other and can be adjusted separately.
+The gaps checked in steps 3 and 4 are independent of each other and can be adjusted separately.

 - 6. To adjust the gap between the detent pawl armature and the magnet pole faces, loosen the two screws securing the detent magnet assembly until the assembly can be moved by hand.
-Place a 0.006-inch shim between the magnetic pole armature.
+Place a 0.006-inch shim between the magnetic pole faces and the pawl armature.
 With the pawl against the stop, the pivot pin at the end of the slot in the pawl, and the magnet pole facing parallel to the pawl armature face, tighten the two screws securing the detent magnet assembly.
 Remove the shim.
-Check the gap (0.006 ± 0.001 inch) and readjust if required. - 7.
+Check the gap ( $0.006 \pm 0.001$ inch) and readjust if required. - 7.
 To adjust the gap between the tip of the pawl and the tops of the adjacent detent gear teeth, loosen the two screws securing the detent assembly.
 Place a 0.004-inch shim between the pawl tip and the tops of the adjacent detent gear teeth.
 Position the detent assembly until the gap is held with the pawl against the stop and the pivot pin at the end of the slot in the pawl, then tighten the two screws securing the detent assembly.
 Remove the shim.
 Check the gap for a dimension of 0.004 (+0.002, -0.001) inch and readjust if required. - 8.
 Check the adjustment of delay Y312 according to step 5 of the Delay Tests and Adjustments procedure. - 9.
 Attach a push-pull gage (12210797) to the neck of the detent pawl.
 Apply a pull force perpendicular to the pawl.
-The gage should indicate that a mini-mum force of 4 ounces is required to disengage the pawl.
+The gage should indicate that a minimum force of 4 ounces is required to disengage the pawl.